hashicorp/terraform-provider-azurerm/website/docs/r/role_assignment.html.markdown

 * `name` - (Optional) A unique UUID/GUID for this Role Assignment - one will be generated if not specified.
 Changing this forces a new resource to be created.

-* `scope` - (Required) The scope at which the Role Assignment applies to, such as `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333`, `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup`, or `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM`, or `/providers/Microsoft.Management/managementGroups/myMG`.
+* `scope` - (Required) The scope at which the Role Assignment applies to, such as `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333`, `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup`, or `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM`, or `/providers/Microsoft.Management/managementGroups/myMG`, or `/providers/Microsoft.Marketplace`.
 Changing this forces a new resource to be created.

 * `role_definition_id` - (Optional) The Scoped-ID of the Role Definition.
 Changing this forces a new resource to be created.
 Conflicts with `role_definition_name`.